-“When the one that rise to the top every month, when it stays that way for a long time, then we have to make harder decisions,” Evelyn Powers, Treasurer for the City of Roanoke, told WDBJ7 in a June interview.
+“When the one that rises to the top every month, when it stays that way for a long time, then we have to make harder decisions,” Evelyn Powers, Treasurer for the City of Roanoke, told WDBJ7 in a June interview.

-Powers said that the Justice companies have ranked at a steady number one for delinquent taxes in the city.
+Powers said the Justice companies have ranked at a steady number one for delinquent taxes in the city.
 They own an office on Jefferson Street and were delinquent on real estate taxes for two years, owing more than $100,000 to the city.

 Powers said after not hearing from the company, and as a last resort, her office slated the property for tax sale earlier this year.
 The space would have been put up for sale in July.

 “That got some attention and they came in and paid all of that tax up,” said Powers.